Research

 Invited talk at UC Berkeley Syntax & Semantics Circle.
 2023

-Talk at Meaning & Modality Lab at Harvard.
+Talk at the Meaning & Modality Lab at Harvard.
 2023

 Definiteness in clausal subjects

-Proceedings of the Chicago Linguistics Society 59 (CLS 59), University of Chicago.
+Proceedings of the 59th meeting of the Chicago Linguistics Society (CLS 59), University of Chicago.
 2024+

-Poster at the Chicago Linguistics Society 59.
+Poster at the 59th meeting of the Chicago Linguistics Society (CLS 59).
 2023

 Exclusivity of disjunction

-Exclusivity of Disjunction(s): A Cross-Linguistic Study.
-With Andreea Nicolae (first author), Aliona Petrenco, and Paul Marty.
-Proceedings of Sinn und Bedeutung 28, Ruhr University Bochum, Germany.
-2024+ [slides]
+Exclusivity of Disjunction(s): A Cross-Linguistic Study (with Andreea Nicolae, Aliona Petrenco, and Paul Marty).
+Talk (presented by first author A. Nicolae) at Sinn und Bedeutung 28 (SuB 28), Ruhr University Bochum, Germany.
+2023 [slides]